 Cut Loose Your Sandbags: How to Overcome Mental Hang-Ups & Soar to Success

 Like hot air balloons, all of us are engineered to soar to great heights.
 Unfortunately, we "sandbag" ourselves by doing things, thinking things and believing things that hold us down.
 We burden ourselves with insecurity, fear and negative self-talk.
 Rarely do we perform at our best - our true best.
 In this program, Scott will discuss our most common self-imposed sandbags and provide techniques for cutting them loose.
 He will then share nuts and bolts methods for maximizing one's personal and professional performance, and for coaching others to do the same.

-Why Book Scott Greenberg?Scott owned and ran two Edible Arrangements franchises.
-They won the “Best Customers Service” and “Manager of the Year” awards out of more than 1,000 franchises worldwide.
+Why Book Scott Greenberg?Scott is an award-winning Edible Arrangements franchisee: winning the “Best Customers Service” and “Manager of the Year” awards out of more than 1,000 franchises worldwide.

 He’s has spoken in US and internationally to corporate groups, franchises, and educational institutions on: Leadership, resilience/overcoming adversity/adapting to change, team building, employee engagement, and customer service.

 Scott brings his real-world experience (Edible Arrangements, and beating cancer) to lend credibility to his High-Performance Mindset message.
 He provides content, humor and encourages audience interaction.